 Based on the significant chi-square test results, it can be concluded that there is a relationship between students' enjoyment of learning mathematics and their self-rated overall performance in the subject.
 This suggests that students who enjoy learning mathematics tend to rate their performance higher overall.
 Further analysis and exploration may be warranted to understand the nature of this relationship and its implications for educational strategies and interventions.
 The study also suggests a connection between students' enjoyment of learning mathematics and their recent mathematics test scores.
-This indicates a correlation between students' attitudes toward mathematics and their actual performance on tests.
-Specifically, students who express enjoyment in learning mathematics test scores compared to those who do not enjoy it as much.
-This highlights the significance of creating a positive learning environment and promoting a favourable attitude toward mathematics to potentially boost students' academic performance.
-These findings underscore the significance of assessing students' academic performance in mathematics within the framework of their enjoyment of learning the subject.
+This indicates a correlation between students who express enjoyment in learning mathematics tend to achieve higher scores compared to those who do not enjoy it as much.
+This highlights the significance of creating a positive learning environment and promoting a favourable attitude toward mathematics to potentially boost students' academic performance in mathematics within the framework of their enjoyment of learning the subject.